 If he had politely waited for his time to speak he would have missed on what has become the most famous moment of all televised debates.

 7.2 Longer Voice Over

-A few more accomplishment of Trump’s voice over.
+A few more accomplishments of Trump’s voice-over.

 - Looked like the leader

 Speaking over someone is what dominant people do.